hicode002/studentpad-hack/README.md

     Other chips:
          Kirin710:
             BOOTLOADER_UNLOCK may work ,not tested , view 710unlock.7z
-         some ROMs have been uploaded,view release for more infromation.
+         Some ROMs have been uploaded, view Releases for more information.